nickknw/nickknowlson.com/_projects/craigslist-highlighter.markdown

 ---

 This script helps highlight things you're looking for when searching for apartments or housing on craigslist.

-This script will follow each link on the search page and scan the individual listing's body page for the keywords you enter.
+It will follow each link on the search page and scan the individual listing's body page for the keywords you enter.
 When it finds them, it will retrieve them, append them to the end of the individual listing, and highlight them green or red for positive or negative.
 You can pick